Claude Code Plugins

 Never:

-• Proceed to next gate with unfixed Critical/High issues
+• Proceed to next task with unfixed Critical/High/Medium issues

 • Skip security review for "just refactoring" (may expose vulnerabilities)